DunstanBecht/lpa-xrd/README.md

 # Line Profile Analysis - X-Ray Diffraction

-This repository is related to the analysis of crystals containing dislocations by X-ray diffraction.
-It is part of a project conducted during a research internship at the laboratory of material and structural sciences of the *École Nationale Supérieure des Mines de Saint-Étienne*.
-Three python packages have been developed to conduct line profile analyses based on simulation results:
+This project is related to the analysis of crystals containing dislocations by X-ray diffraction.
+It was developed and used for a study conducted during a research internship at the laboratory of material and structural sciences of the *École Nationale Supérieure des Mines de Saint-Étienne*.
+This repository contains the distribution of one of the three published python packages that have been proposed to conduct line profile analyses based on simulation results:
-* [`lpa.input`](https://github.com/DunstanBecht/lpa-input) (line profile analysis input generator)
+* [`lpa-input`](https://github.com/DunstanBecht/lpa-input) (line profile analysis input generator)
-* [`lpa.xrd`](https://github.com/DunstanBecht/lpa-xrd) (line profile analysis x-ray diffraction simulation program)
+* [`lpa-xrd`](https://github.com/DunstanBecht/lpa-xrd) (line profile analysis x-ray diffraction simulation program)
-* [`lpa.output`](https://github.com/DunstanBecht/lpa-output) (line profile analysis output analyzer)
+* [`lpa-output`](https://github.com/DunstanBecht/lpa-output) (line profile analysis output analyzer)

+The repository [`lpa-workspace`](https://github.com/DunstanBecht/lpa-workspace) contains the parameters and the scripts for the generation of the data used in the study.
+You can then easily replicate the results obtained or use it as inspiration to take the code in hand and conduct your own calculations.
+The software is placed in the public domain and you can use it as you wish.
+However, users are encouraged to contribute to the development and report issues.

 # Features